CFC and SF6

 Sampling of environmental water for low level CFC/SF6 analysis

-A. Methods Accepted of Drawing Water from Wells
+A. Methods Accepted of Samplig Water from Wells ot Springs

-Samples must be pumped from wells.
-Bailers will give unacceptable results because the groundwater sample will come in contact with air and will be contaminated by CFCs and SF6 that are in the air.
+Samples must be pumped from wells or springs.
+Bailers or immersing the bottle will give unacceptable results because the sample will come in contact with air and will be contaminated by CFCs and SF6 that are in the air.

 B. Collection of Water for Low-Level CFC/SF6